Come Again (Thornley album)

 Come Again is the debut studio album by Canadian rock band Thornley.
 This followed the 2002 breakup of frontman Ian Thornley's previous group, Big Wreck.
 Singles off the album include "So Far So Good", "Come Again", "Easy Comes", and "Beautiful".
 All of which found considerable radio airplay upon release.
+The album was certified Gold in Canada.

+20th Anniversary show

+On March 11, 2024, the band performed their debut album at Toronto's Danforth Music Hall on the 20th anniversary of its release.